rayniel95/rayniel95.github.io/docs/projects/projects.md

 - Used openzeppelin contract to guarantee security, code readability and code reutilization.
 - Implemented a script for automatic contract deployment using Hardhat Ignition reducing the contract deployment complexity and time.
 - Implemented subgraphs for blockchain data query in an efficient and faster way.
+- Implemented a dashboard that communicate with the blockchain and the subgraphs to store, "edit" and "delete" the information.

 Stack:
 : Typescript, Next.js, Node.js, Bootstrap, Alchemy SDK.